ChanukyaVardhan/VQA/README.md

                         flag to save best model, used to resume training from the epoch of the best state --attention_mechanism {element_wise_product,sum,concat}
-                        method of combining image and text embeddings --random_seed RANDOM_SEED
+                        method of combining image and text embeddings --bi_directional {True,False}
+                        True if lstm is to be bi-directional --use_lstm {True,False}
+                        True if lstm is to be used --use_glove {True,False}
+                        True if glove embeddings are to be used --embedding_file_name EMBEDDING_FILE_NAME
+                        glove embedding path file --random_seed RANDOM_SEED
                         random seed for the experiment